Danilooo99/Prompt-Style/README.md

 ## Script execution:

 It's **VERY IMPORTANT** that the script be executed from the ```user home directory```.
-To do this, the script must first be in the user's home directory and with the appropriate execution permissions, a requirement that has been achieved by executing the corresponding command in the **"Execution of the script"** section of this same file.
+To do this, the script must first be in the user's home directory and with the appropriate execution permissions, a requirement that has been achieved by executing the corresponding command in the **"Installation"** section of this same file.

 <br />